ym820/foreground_window_forcast/index.md

 | Accuracy within 10s | 85%          | 80%         |
 | Accuracy within 10s | 86%          | 82%         |

-# Pitfall and Shortcoming

-We hypothesize that the high accuracy yieled in our Test result was the result of getting predictions of 0s correctly.
-That means it is getting a high accuracy without actually learning the ampltidue of the usage time.
-This means that it is slightly overfitting to our training data and does not do well with unseen data.
-To mitigate this issue, we can change our metric to give more penalty to guessing the amplitude wrong and less rewards for guessing the zeors correctly.
-This should counteract the imbalance in active usage class from the inactive use and instruct the model to focus on learning where the amplitude occurs more.
+We hypothesize that the high accuracy yielded in our test results was due to the model correctly predicting 0s.
+This suggests that the model achieved a high accuracy without learning the amplitude of usage time, indicating slight overfitting to our training data and potential poor performance on unseen data.

+To address this issue, we could adjusting our evaluation metric to penalize incorrect amplitude predictions more severely while reducing rewards for correctly predicting 0s.
+This approach aims to address the class imbalance between active and inactive usage and encourage the model to focus on learning the amplitude of usage time more accurately.

 # Conclusion

-The models we have built here establishes the fundamental building block for predicting the app launch time.
-With the Hidden Markov Model, we are able to model a sequence of application expected to be used during a session and we can fine tune the model further using LSTM to pick up patterns and trends based on the time of day the computer starts up.
-In the sequence of application generated, we can use our LSTM model to draw up each application's expected usage time and identify applications that satisfy the requirements for a predictive launch.
-If more time and resources are dedicated to this matter in the future, we can measure whether our predictive launches are useful or not and fine-tune the model.
-We can collect this additional data by going back to our collector and change our user_wait input library to be activated whenever the user clicks on another application and the mouse icon changes to waiting.
+We have developed software and models that serve as fundamental building blocks for constructing more complex and accurate models to identify suitable applications for pre-launch.
+By developing our own collector, we have gained insights into responsible data collection and good practices for acquiring and storing data.
+Our collector is memory-efficient and can run 24/7 without human intervention.
+If you wish to collect your own data and run it against our model, you can clone our GitHub repository and add the script to your Task Scheduler.
+Detailed instructions are available in the repository.

+Although our HMM model does not achieve the highest accuracy, it indicates that the model is generalizing well rather than simply memorizing and overfitting to the training data.
+Our LSTM model requires further work, and we suggest exploring modifications such as changing the metric to one more suitable for a regression-like classification task, as the current metric can be misleading.
+Moreover, the high accuracy of the model mostly results from correctly predicting zeros rather than timing and amplitude values.
+We can alter our test set to include only amplitudes or rebalance the amplitude and zero points to more effectively evaluate the model on an unseen dataset.

+We encourage those interested in the project to build upon what we have developed by following our GitHub repository.
+All instructions are available in the ReadMe.md file.

 # Mentors